AlexGalays/abyssa-js/README.md

 - enableLogs: Whether (debug and error) console logs should be enabled.
 Defaults to false.
 - interceptAnchors: Whether anchor mousedown/clicks should be intercepted and trigger a state change.
 Defaults to true.
 - notFound: The State to enter when no state matching the current path query or name could be found.
 Either a State instance or a string representing the fullName of an existing state can be passed.
 Defaults to null.
-- urlSync: Whether the router should maintain the current state and the url in sync.
-Setting this option to false can be useful for web/native hybrid mobile apps.
+- urlSync: How the router state and the URL should be kept in sync.
 Defaults to true.
+Possible values are:
+  - true: The router uses the history pushState API.
+The history.js shim can be used to also support IE8/IE9.
+  - false: The url is never read or updated.
+The starting state is the path-less, default state.
+  - 'hash': The router uses the hash part of the URL for all browsers.

 ### init (initState: String, initParams: Object): Router
 Initialize and freeze the router (states can not be updated or added afterwards).